 Air Date: Mar 30, 2021

 The concept of digital disruption is no longer revolutionary for most businesses.
 In fact, digital transformation has become a prerequisite for ensuring you’re not left behind.
 In this episode, Eyal sits down with Andrew Moor, President and CEO of EQ Bank, Canada’s Challenger Bank.
-As Andrew describes in the interview, EQ is committed to exploring how banks can leverage technology to improve the societies in which they operate, so it comes as no surprise that they are strong advocates of open banking.
+EQ is committed to exploring how banks can leverage technology to improve the societies in which they operate, so it comes as no surprise that they are strong advocates of open banking.